marioortizmanero/polybar-pulseaudio-control/README.md

 ##  Sources

 Part of the script and of this README's info was taken from [customlinux.blogspot.com](http://customlinux.blogspot.com/2013/02/pavolumesh-control-active-sink-volume.html), the creator.
 It was later adapted to fit polybar.
 It is also mixed with [the ArcoLinux version](https://github.com/arcolinux/arcolinux-polybar/blob/master/etc/skel/.config/polybar/scripts/pavolume.sh), which implemented the `--listen` flag to use less resources.

+## Development

+Any PRs and issues are welcome!
+The tests can be ran with `bats tests.bash`.